Four-dimensional Gravity on a Covariant Noncommutative Space: The action

 Since we have employed a gauge theory formulation for constructing the gravitational model, the most reasonable choice for the action is of Yang-Mills form\footnote{A Yang-Mills action $\text{tr}F^2$ is gauge invariant, as it is explained in Appendix A.}:

 where the $\text{Tr}$ is the trace over the matrices representing the coordinates (takes the role of the integration of the commutative case) whereas the $\text{tr}$ is the trace over the generators of the algebra.
 The first term of the above action includes the field strength (curvature) tensor of the gauge theory, while the second one is the (non-topological) kinetic term of the 2-form field.
-Considering the vacuum state of the theory, i.e. applying all the constraints considered in the previous section, the surviving terms consisting the action will be:
+Writing down the decompositions of the tensors in terms of their component tensors, \eqref{fieldstrengthtensordecomposition}, \eqref{fieldstrengthHdecomposition} and applying the $\text{tr}$ on the generators, we end up with the following expression of the action:

-where in order to result with the above expression of the action with indices in the SO(4) notation ($a,b,c,d=1,\ldots 4$), we began from the action expressed in the SO(5) notation ($A,B,C,D=1,\ldots, 5$) for the gauge indices, calculated the trace of the generators filtering out most of the terms and then decomposed the remaining terms to the SO(4) notation.
-The commutation and anticommutation relations for the generators of the algebra are given in \eqref{so(5)commanticomm}.
+where in order to result with the above expression, the commutation and anticommutation relations \eqref{algebra}, \eqref{anticomso(4)} for the generators of the algebra have been used, as well as the cyclicity property of the trace.

+Considering the vacuum state of the theory, i.e. applying all the constraints considered in the previous section:

-Inserting the expressions of the component tensors given in \eqref{R(1)}-\eqref{R(M)} and expressing the $\omega$ gauge field in terms of the rest of the surviving gauge fields, as given in \eqref{omegaintermsofeteliko}, then variation with respect to the (surviving) gauge fields would lead to the equations of motion.
+and inserting the expressions of the component tensors given in \eqref{R(1)}-\eqref{R(M)} (modified according to the above constraints) in the above action, will give the explicit expression of the action after the symmetry breaking:

+It should be noted that a gauge transformation on the above action (after the symmetry breaking) is expected to leave it invariant.
+This could be proved by making use of the explicit expressions of the gauge transformations of the component tensors, which are given in \eqref{transforamtionsofthecomponenttensots} in Appendix B\footnote{Explicit calculations are quite cumbersome to prove the gauge invariance of the action in a straightforward way.
+Nevertheless, based on the corresponding commutative cases which inspired our choices for the symmetry breaking, we are quite confident that gauge invariance should be secured.
+Also, it is postponed for our future work to include scalar fields in the theory and realize the breaking of the initial symmetry spontaneously.
+This approach, among other welcome features, will directly ensure the gauge invariance of the produced action after the symmetry breaking.}.
+Last, variation with respect to the (surviving) gauge fields would lead to the equations of motion.